- Promoting a safer environment and culture.

 Date: 13 June 2019

-The PCC shall review this policy annually.
-The next review will take place at the first PCC meeting following the APCM to be held in April 2020.
+The next review of this policy will take place at the first PCC meeting following the APCM to be held in June 2021.

 This policy was signed by the vicar and the church wardens.